 Once a claim is filed, the Minister will notify the First Nation in writing of the filing date.
 If the First Nation does not receive a response as to whether the claim has been accepted for negotiation within three years of the date on which the claim was filed, the First Nation will have the option to refer the claim to the Tribunal for a binding decision on validity and compensation.

+If a First Nation receives notification from the Minister that its claim has not been accepted for negotiation before the three-year time frame for assessment expires, can the First Nation refer it to the Tribunal?
 Yes.
 If a First Nation receives notification from the Minister that the claim has not been accepted for negotiation before the end of the three-year assessment period, the First Nation can refer the claim to the Tribunal if it wishes to do so.

+Do First Nations have to file their claims with the Tribunal after three years of negotiations?
 No. There is never a requirement to file a claim with the Tribunal.
 However, a First Nation can opt to file a claim with the Tribunal if a settlement agreement has not been reached after three years of negotiations.

+What about claims that were already under assessment or in negotiation when the legislation took effect?
 For claims that were already under assessment or in negotiation when the legislation came into force, the three-year time period began on October 16, 2008.
 A claim can be filed with the Tribunal once this time period expires.
 These transitional conditions were clearly set out in the Specific Claims Tribunal Act.

+Once a claim has been filed with the Minister, can a First Nation add additional information?
 No. Once a claim submission has been filed with the Minister and the First Nation has been notified, no further evidence or allegations can be added to the original submission.
 A First Nation may withdraw its claim and re-submit it with new evidence or allegations but the assessment process will begin from the start.

+What about a claim that was not accepted for negotiation before the Act came into force?
+May a First Nation file it with the Tribunal?
 No. The transitional provisions in the Act do not allow such claims to be filed with the Tribunal.
 However, a First Nation may choose to submit its claim again, in which case, it will be treated in the same manner as a new claim submission.

+Will funding be available to support First Nations through the Tribunal proceedings?
 Yes.
 Funding to participate in the proceedings of the Tribunal will be made available.
 Once the Tribunal notifies the parties that it has accepted a claim, a First Nation can submit a funding proposal to the department for consideration on a case-by-case basis.

+What is the process for submitting a claim to the Tribunal?
 Information about how to file a claim with the Specific Claims Tribunal is available on the Tribunal's web site.
 You will have to contact the Tribunal for more information.

+How can I find out more about the status of claims in the system?
 A complete list of the claims at the various stages of the specific claims process is available in the online reporting centre on specific claims on AANDC's website.